Safety Tips for Young Drivers over Summer Months

 Here are some suggested restrictions on teen drivers you may want to implement in your own household:

-If you or your loved one has been injured in a car accident in New York, seek the compensation you’re owed as the victim of another driver’s negligence by contacting Hudson Valley personal injury attorneys Rusk, Wadlin, Heppner & Martuscello for a free consultation on your case, at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.
+If you or your loved one has been injured in a car accident in New York, seek the compensation you’re owed as the victim of another driver’s negligence by contacting a Kingston attorney for auto accidents of Rusk, Wadlin, Heppner & Martuscello for a free consultation on your case, at 845-331-4100 in Kingston or 845-236-4411 in Marlboro.